Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Query data of a Dataset part.
 This endpoint is only available for dataset parts that support queries (type &#x3D;&#x3D; DB).

-    Execute a SQL or DSL query against a database-type dataset part.
-The query parameter is required.
-Results are returned as JSON.
+    Execute a query against a dataset part.
+Results are returned as plain-text CSV.
 Only available for parts with type&#x3D;DB.

 ### Parameters